stanfordpython/python-labs/lab5-oop.md

 Let's add more functionality to the `Course` class!

 * Add a property `students` to the `Course` class that tracks whether students are here or not.
 * Create a method `mark_attendance(*students)` that takes a splat operator `students` to mark students as present or absent.

 * Create a method `is_present(student)` that takes a student’s name as a parameter and returns `True` if the student is present and `False` otherwise.

 ## Implementing Prerequesites

-Now we want to implement functionality to determine if a course is a prerequsite of another.
-In our implementation, we will assume that each subsequent course that is instantiated requires all of the previous course listings as a prerequesite.
+Now we want to implement functionality to determine if one course is a prerequisite of another.
+In our implementation, we will assume that each one course is a prerequisite for another if it is in the same department and the numeric part of the course number is less.
 For example, after implementing:

 ```
 >>> cs106a = Course("CS", "106A", "Programming Methodology")